RINN UNITED METHODIST CHURCH

 Office (303) 776-1578 Fax: (303) 776-5030

 Come as you are!
-You’ll be welcome no matter what.
+Wear low-key comfortable clothes and know you’ll be welcome no matter what.

 No worries, you are welcome no matter what.
 But we hope that you would feel God moving in your heart and feel led to become a full part of our faith community.
 If so, talk with Pastor Bryson!
 He is a church nerd and gets overly excited about such conversations.